gy-0/Imagio/README.md

 ## 🐛 Known Issues

-1. Image preprocessing parameters (contrast, brightness, sharpness) are UI-only and don't yet affect the actual image processing
-2. Adaptive threshold toggle is non-functional (pending implementation)
+All major issues have been resolved! ✅

+Minor considerations:
+- Bilateral filter may be slow on very large images
+- Temp processed images are cleaned up on app exit

-See [FEATURES.md](FEATURES.md) for full issue tracking.
+See [FEATURES.md](FEATURES.md) for complete issue tracking.

 ## 💡 Contributing